161chihuahuas/cv/index.md

 ### Staff Software Engineer, R&D **2012-2015**
 #### BitPay

 Co-authored the second major release of the Merchant API and the first major release of the Payroll API -- both designed with a capabilities-based security model.
-Led the research and development team to build internal tools as well as contributions to open source projects Bitcore, Bitauth, and Copay
+Led the research and development team to build internal tools and contribute to open source projects Bitcore, Bitauth and Copay

 ### Presentation Layer Architect **2012**
 #### Razorfish